Home

 Driving economically

-By learning how to drive economically, you can reduce your car's fuel consumption by 10-20%, while at the same time subjecting the car to less wear.
+By learning how to drive economically, you can reduce your car's fuel consumption by up to 15%, while at the same time subjecting the car to less wear.
 Over time, driving in this manner can save you a lot of money in reduced fuel and repair costs.

-An economical driving style also produces less exhaust emissions and noise than a more aggressive one.
+An economical driving style also produces less exhaust emissions and noise than a more aggressive driving style.

 By driving economically you reduce both fuel consumption and exhaust emissions